-At Sacred Root, we are passionate about teaching yoga, whether that's online direct to your home or in beautiful, undiscovered places.
+At Sacred Root, we are passionate about teaching yoga, whether that's online directly to your home or in beautiful, undiscovered places.

 We work with local communities and the surrounding environment to offer you a unique insight into each country, which goes far beyond the usual tourist trails.